aboucham/debezium/examples/managing-offsets-in-kafka-connectors.md

   - mysql.inventory.products
 ```

-# How to keep/preserve topic offset position while recreating a new Kafka Connector ?
+# II - How to keep/preserve topic offset position while recreating a new Kafka Connector ?
-# Moving Kafka Connect Connector to a New Cluster

 If you are running Kafka Connect 3.6.0 (AMQ Streams 2.6), you can use the `/connectors/{connector}/offsets` REST endpoints to retrieve offsets in the existing Connect cluster and set them in their new Connect clusters.